hashicorp/consul/plugin/kubernetes/README.md

    * `disabled`: Default.
 Do not process pod requests, always returning `NXDOMAIN`
    * `insecure`: Always return an A record with IP from request (without checking k8s).
-This option is is vulnerable to abuse if used maliciously in conjunction with wildcard SSL certs.
+This option is vulnerable to abuse if used maliciously in conjunction with wildcard SSL certs.
 This option is provided for backward compatibility with kube-dns.
    * `verified`: Return an A record if there exists a pod in same namespace with matching IP.
 This option requires substantially more memory than in insecure mode, since it will maintain a watch